-Immerse yourself and discover the character, charm and culture of Australia’s diverse art scene – wander through laneways, tour around the national galleries and museums or try your hand at creating your own Aussie masterpiece.
-Head out of the cities to Australia’s regional areas who host towering artworks and unique exhibitions that are well worth a short drive.
-Whatever your artistic style, start planning with inspiration below:
+Immerse yourself and discover the character, charm and culture of Australia’s diverse art scene.
+Wander through laneways, tour around the national galleries and museums or try your hand at creating your own Aussie masterpiece.
+Head out of the cities to Australia’s regional areas.
+Towering artworks and unique exhibitions are well worth a short drive.
+Whatever your artistic style, start planning to visit Australia’s top art experiences with inspiration below.

 Victoria is following Melbourne’s artistic lead with the development of a 200 kilometre (124 mile) Silo Art Trail.
 You’ll see towering works created by internationally recognised street artists, starting in the Grampians.
-The road trip will take you through six of the region’s smallest towns which now make up one of the country’s biggest outdoor art galleries.
+The road trip will take you through six of the region’s smallest towns.
+These now make up one of the country’s biggest outdoor art galleries!

 If you’re heading to Alice Springs, call in to the Araluen Arts Centre; the visual art and performance hub of Central Australia, presenting an annual program of exhibitions, performances, and film.
 It has a great collection of Aboriginal art galleries, such as Mbantua.

 While in Sydney, call in to the White Rabbit Gallery, one of the world’s most significant collections of Chinese contemporary art.
-The Collection, which now includes more than 2,000 works by almost 700 artists, is split into two new exhibitions a year involving a full rehang.
+The Collection includes more than 2,000 works by almost 700 artists.
+It’s split into two new exhibitions each year involving a full rehang.

-Aboriginal-owned Janbal in the Cairns region is a gallery first and foremost, but offers so much more than the chance to gaze at paintings on a wall.
+Aboriginal-owned Janbal in the Cairns region is a gallery first and foremost.
+But, this gallery offers so much more than the chance to gaze at paintings on a wall.
 Book an art class and you’ll not only learn about the dot techniques utilised in this part of Queensland, you’ll also create your own painting to take home.